santi/ckeditor-plugin-spotify/README.md

 ## Translations

-Currently supports English (en) and Norwegian Bokmål (nb).
+Currently supports English (en), Norwegian Bokmål (nb) and Ukrainian (uk).
 Want to provide translations for your own language?
 Please fork the project and open a pull request.

 ## Screenshots